johnnywoo/cliff/README.md

 ## BASH COMPLETION

 Currently there is only basic completion for configured options.
-To enable it, add the following into your .profile (or .bash_profile, whatever the name is on your system):
+To enable it, run your script with --cliff-bash-profile=alias option and add the output into .profile (or .bash_profile, whatever the name is on your system).

+    $ php awesometool.php --cliff-bash-profile=atool
-    alias awesometool="/usr/bin/php /path/to/your/awesometool.php"
+    alias atool='php /path/to/your/awesometool.php'
-    complete -o bashdefault -o default -C "/usr/bin/php /path/to/your/awesometool.php ----cliff-complete" awesometool
+    complete -o bashdefault -o default -C 'php /path/to/your/awesometool.php --cliff-complete--' atool

 In this example:
- * /usr/bin/php is php cli binary
- * /path/to/your/awesometool.php is your cliff script
+ * awesometool.php is your cliff script
- * awesometool is the alias you will use to execute the awesome tool
+ * atool is the alias you will use to execute the awesome tool

-After editing the profile, source it (or simply log off and on), and awesometool <tab>
-should start working.
+After editing the profile, source it (or simply log off and on), and atool <tab> should start working.
+Well, currently, only atool -<tab>, because only options are supported atm.

+If you do not have php binary in your PATH, you should replace 'php' there by full filename.

+## NOTES

 You can use Cliff to add bash completion to any other program.
 Simply create a cliff script with nothing but config and completion callbacks, and set the actual program name when installing the completion into bash profile.
 Like this:

-    complete -o bashdefault -o default -C "/usr/bin/php /path/to/your/phpunit-cliff.php ----cliff-complete" phpunit
+    complete -o bashdefault -o default -C "/usr/bin/php /path/to/your/phpunit-cliff.php --cliff-complete--" phpunit

-## NOTES
+To signal an error in your script, simply throw an exception.
+It will be caught by Cliff, its message will be displayed into stderr, and the script will exit with non-zero status (useful for shell scripting).

-To change error exit code (which is used when an uncaught exception occurs), you need to change Cliff::$error_exit_code.
+To change error exit code, you need to change Cliff::$error_exit_code.
 Default error exit code is 1.

 ## REQUIREMENTS